The Ultimate Guide to T4 Slips

 How to get a T4 online

-The absolute best way to access your current tax year T4 and past year T4 slips is through the CRA’s website.
-You’ll find T4 forms in the CRA’s personal taxpayer section known as “My Account,”an interface the agency explains is “a secure portal that lets you view your personal income tax and benefit information and manage your tax affairs online.”
+You can access your current tax year T4 and past year T4 slips through the CRA’s website.
+You’ll find T4 forms in the CRA’s personal taxpayer section known as “My Account.”
 There are two ways to sign in and access “My Account.”
-The first is you have an account with one of the sixteen big banks the CRA calls “sign in partners.”
+The first is you have an account with one of the CRA’s “sign-in partners.”
 If you can access your account online, you can easily use that sign in info to get directly into the “My Account” section.
 The second method is by using a CRA user ID and password to log directly into the CRA website.
-If you don’t have a login and password (or have forgotten it) register for one here.
-To confirm you are indeed you, they’ll ask for your social insurance number as well as one of the figures from a past T4 slip.
-On its “Registration process to access the CRA login services” page, the CRA provides step-by-step instructions and various trouble shooting solutions.
+If you don’t have a login and password (or have forgotten it), you can register for one.
+To confirm you are indeed you, they’ll ask for your social insurance number, date of birth, and current postal or province code, as well as one of the figures from a past income tax return.
+On its “Registration process to access the CRA login services” page, the CRA provides step-by-step instructions and various troubleshooting solutions.

 How to get past T4 slips